Erebot/Plop/docs/src/Prerequisites.rst

 Getting started
 ---------------

-To use Plop in your project, you only need a version of PHP compiled with the following extensions:
+To use Plop in your project, you need PHP 5.3.3 or later, compiled with the following extensions:

 -   pcre